Getting Started

 Prerequisites

-To successfully auto-place APs on the floor plan, ensure that the following prerequisites are met:
+To successfully auto-place APs on the floor plan, ensure that the following prerequisite categories are met:

 -